 - Alcohol: alcohol which has been confiscated will be destroyed. - Drugs: controlled drugs will usually be delivered to the Police as soon as possible.
 In exceptional circumstances and at the discretion of the Head or SLT, the drugs may be destroyed without the involvement of the Police if there is good reason to do so.
-All relevant circumstances will be considered and Staff will use their professional judgement to determine whether the items can be safely disposed of.
+All relevant circumstances will be considered, and Staff will use their professional judgement to determine whether the items can be safely disposed of.
 They will not be returned to the pupil. - Other substances: substances which are not believed to be illegal drugs, but which are harmful or detrimental to behaviour (for example "legal highs") may be confiscated and destroyed.
-Where it is not clear whether the substance seized is an illegal drug, it will be treated as though it is illegal and disposed of as above.

-- Stolen goods: stolen items will usually be delivered to the police as soon as possible.
+Where it is not clear whether the substance seized is an illegal drug, it will be treated as though it is illegal and disposed of as above. - Stolen goods: stolen items will usually be delivered to the police as soon as possible.
 However, if, in the opinion of the Head of School or member of SLT, there is good reason to do so, stolen items may be returned to the owner without the involvement of the police.
 This is likely to apply to items of low value items. - Pornographic images: pornographic images involving children or images that constitute "extreme pornography" under section 63 of the Criminal Justice and Immigration Act 2008 will be handed to the Police as soon as practicable.
 Other pornographic images will also be discussed with the DSL.
 The images may then be passed to children's social care for consideration of any further action.
 If no action is to be taken by the Local Authority the images will be erased. - Articles used to commit an offence or to cause personal injury or damage to property: such articles may, at the discretion of the Head of School or member of SLT, be delivered to the Police, returned to the owner, retained, or disposed of.
-Weapons or items which are evidence of an offence: such items will be passed to the Police. - An item banned under school rules: such items may, at the discretion of the Head of School or member of SLT taking all the circumstances into account, be returned to its owner, retained or disposed of.
-Where a member of staff confiscates a mobile phone that has been used in breach of the Pupil code of conduct and Behaviour Policy, the phone will be kept in the School Office until the end of the school day when it can be claimed by its owner, unless the member of Staff considers it necessary to retain the device for evidence in further sanctions.
-If a pupil persists in using a mobile phone in breach of Pupil code of conduct and Behaviour Policy, the phone will be confiscated and must be collected by a parent. - Electronic devices: if it is found that a mobile phone, laptop or tablet computer or any other electronic device has been used to cause harm, disrupt teaching or break school rules, including carrying out cyberbullying, the device will be confiscated and may be used as evidence in further sanctions.
-Once the proceedings have been concluded the device must be collected by a parent or carer and the pupil may be prohibited from bringing such a device onto school premises or on school trips.
-In serious cases, the device may be handed to the Police for investigation.
+Weapons or items which are evidence of an offence: such items will be passed to the Police.

-7. Communication with Parents or Carers
+7. Communication with Parents

 There is no legal requirement for the School to inform parents before a search for banned or prohibited items takes place or to seek their consent to search their child and it will not generally be practicable to do so.
-However, the School will inform parents or carers of any search that takes place and provide details of any items that have been found.
+However, the School will inform parents of any search that takes place and provide details of any items that have been found.
 In appropriate cases we will consult parents on how the School should dispose of certain items.